Iveagh Markets

-The Iveagh Markets /ˈaiviː/ is a former indoor market built in the Edwardian architectural style on Francis Street and John Dillon Street in The Liberties neighbourhood of Dublin, Ireland, that was open from 1906 until the 1990s.
-As of 2020, the site remains derelict despite attempts to redevelop the site into a new food market complex.
+The Iveagh Markets /ˈaiviː/ is a former indoor market built in the Victorian style on Francis Street and John Dillon Street in The Liberties neighbourhood of Dublin, Ireland, that was open from 1906 until the 1990s.

+As of 2024, the site remains derelict despite attempts to restore the site to market use.

 History

-Until the creation by The 1st Viscount Iveagh, as he then was, of the park north of St. Patrick's Cathedral in 1901, hundreds of street traders had stalls in the neighbourhood.
-Lord Iveagh (who was later created, in 1919, The 1st Earl of Iveagh) obtained an Act of Parliament to build and gift the markets, subject to the condition that they be run by Dublin Corporation as public markets or the title would revert to his heirs.
-The site for the markets was cleared by 1900, with the objective of the new indoor market to offer local traders a dry place to sell vegetables, fish, and clothes.
+Until the creation by The 1st Baron Iveagh, as he then was, of the park north of St. Patrick's Cathedral in 1901, hundreds of street traders had stalls in the neighbourhood.
+Lord Iveagh (who was later advanced in the peerage as The 1st Viscount Iveagh, in 1905, and as The 1st Earl of Iveagh, in 1919) obtained an Act of Parliament to build and gift the markets, subject to the condition that they be run by Dublin Corporation as public markets or the title would revert to his heirs.
+A site was chosen on the old Sweetman's brewery which had earlier been acquired by Lord Iveagh.
+The site was cleared by 1900, with the objective of the new indoor market offering local traders a dry place to sell vegetables, fish, and clothes.
 It was built by the Iveagh Trust, which was initially a component of the Guinness Trust, founded in 1890 by Lord Iveagh.

 The building was designed and built by Frederick G. Hicks.
-Construction started in 1902 and the market opened in 1906.
+Construction started in 1902 and the market was opened in June 1906 by George William Addison as a representative of the then Viscount Iveagh.
 Maintenance of the market was entrusted to Dublin Corporation (now Dublin City Council).
 The market building was built in the Edwardian style.

 The market was split into a dry market facing Francis Street and a wet market in the rear facing John Dillon Street.
 The dry market sold clothes while the wet market sold fish, fruit and vegetables.

 An adjoining building housed laundry, disinfecting and delousing facilities.
 This was an innovation in the Dublin market world, and was influenced by Iveagh's sponsorship of the Lister Institute of Preventive Medicine in London a decade earlier.

+The building was constructed in red brick mainly from the Portmarnock brickworks and granite from Newry.
+Many of the door and window frames and architraves are of imported Portland stone.